-That's why here we are doing this roundup review about best mini ITX PC cases for 2019 / 2020.
+That’s why here we are doing this roundup review about best mini ITX cases for gaming.

 Thermaltake is known for producing different types of PC cases that provide a fair amount of value for their money.
 One of those cases is core V1.

 Although it was released way back in 2015, we couldn’t help but include it in this roundup review.

 Let’s see what we found about this case.

 From outside, it has a cubical shape with the dimensions of 10.9 x 10.2 x 12.4 inches.
 It looks reasonably tough which is somewhat surprising considering it weighs less than 10 lbs.

 Behind the front panel, there’s a 200 mm fan that runs at 800 RPM and produces very less noise at 13 dBA.
 Although this is the only by-default fan found in this case, there’s plenty of room in the back panel in case you want to buy two 80 mm fans of your own.

 On the front panel, there are two USB 3.0 ports below the power button.
 These ports are above two 3.5 mm jacks for microphone and headphone.
 Below all of these, there’s a small reset button.